UPDATED: April 20, 2022

 Consider Other Investments

-A good rule of thumb is to participate in a 401K to get an employer match.
-But if mutual fund expenses are too high to handle and your employer isn’t willing to help lower them, it could be time to consider other options for the remainder of your investment.
+A good rule of thumb is to participate in a 401K up to the employer match.
+But if mutual fund fees are too high to handle and your employer isn’t willing to help lower them, it could be time to consider other options for the remainder of your investment.

 You could potentially get more bang for your investment buck by looking to an IRA or taxable brokerage account.
-It’s best to consult with a financial advisor to understand the best move for your unique situation before making any significant changes.
+It’s best to study up or consult with a financial advisor to understand the best move for your unique situation before making any significant changes.

 The Bottom Line